 I wanted to show a fast version compared to the original (which was rendered at the fastest photo length time in MAGIX) so I put them together in the following video.

 I love how it turned out!
 It’s so peaceful, and it takes me back to time spent relaxing with my family.
+Here’s a detailed tutorial about how to edit video in Magix Movie Edit Pro.

 I created this video with Magix Movie Edit Pro.
 Need a copy?
 Get yours here.